MetaSys-LISBP/IsoCor/doc/tutorials.rst

 :sample: Name of the sample, as it was provided in the :ref:`Measurements file`.
 :metabolite: Name of the metabolite, as it was provided in the :ref:`Measurements file`.
+:derivative: Name of the derivative, as it was provided in the :ref:`Measurements file`.
 :isotopologue: The index of the peak measured, as an integer; e.g. '0' for the M0 peak that does not have any mass shift,  as it was provided in the :ref:`Measurements file`.
 :area: The measured peak intensity; e.g. '42.5', as it was provided in the :ref:`Measurements file`.
 :corrected_area: The corrected area.
 :isotopologue_fraction: The abundance of each :ref:`isotopologue <Isotopologues>` (corrected area normalized to 1).
+:residuum: Residuum of the fit (difference between experimental and optimal isotopologue distribution, normalized to 1).
 :mean_enrichment: Mean molecular content in isotopic tracer in the metabolite.